7BIndustries/Semblage/README.md

 ![Semblage screenshot](https://raw.githubusercontent.com/7BIndustries/semblage-docs/main/docs/_static/Semblage_Pre_Alpha_Screenshot_01_Full.png)

-There are two advantages of programmatic CAD (a.k.a code-CAD) that Semblage seeks to capitalize on, and thus the user interface is designed to provide abstracted access to the code-CAD level.
+There are two main advantages of programmatic CAD (a.k.a code-CAD) that Semblage seeks to capitalize on in a mouse and GUI driven way.

 1. Easier to capture design intent more effectively through code-CAD.
 2. Enables very flexible, highly parametric designs.